trueheart78/trueheart78.com/resume.md

 ![Taylor Swift - What's Up?][taylor-whats-up]

-* Ten years of Ruby. ![Ruby][ruby-logo]
+* Eleven years of mastering Ruby, delivering tested and highly trusted code. ![Ruby][ruby-logo]
-* Eight years of Ruby on Rails. :steam_locomotive:
+* Nine years of leveraging Ruby on Rails to build robust and scalable applications. :steam_locomotive:
-* Two years of Go. ![Go][go-logo]
-* Two years of Docker. :whale:
-* Five years managing the back-end of a web service (CentOS, Ubuntu, MySQL, Redis). :hammer_and_wrench:
+* Five years managing the back-end of a web service, orchestrating Linux, MySQL, and Redis. :hammer_and_wrench:
-* Two decades of JavaScript and CSS familiarity. 🧰
-* Eight years
-  * Writing automated tests. :robot:
-  * Working in healthcare and with HIPAA. 🩺
+* Nearly a decade of working in healthcare and maintaining HIPAA compliance. 🩺
-  * As a remote team member. 💻
+* Over a decade working as a remote team member. 💻

 <a id='side-projects'></a>
 ## :wrench: Side Projects [:top:][top]